 When applicable, please supply location details, photographs and any other information that could help in the investigation by the Department/Division.

-For specific issues related to the following divisions, please see the contact numbers below:
+For specific issues related to the following divisions, please see the contact information below:

 Sewer Problems: Any sewer problems should be reported directly to the Wastewater Division at (337) 491-1224; after hours please call (337) 491-1414.